prefix-dev/pixi/docs/cli.md

 !!! warning
     Use `-v` to show which `pypi` packages are not yet parsed correctly.
 The `extras` and `markers` parsing is still under development.

 Output will look like this, where direct packages in the [manifest file](configuration.md) will be green.
-Once a package has been displayed once, the tree won't continue to recurse through it's dependencies (compare the first time `python` appears, vs the rest), and it will instead be marked with a star `(*)`.
+Once a package has been displayed once, the tree won't continue to recurse through it's dependencies (compare the first time `livzlib` appears, vs the rest), and it will instead be marked with a star `(*)`.

+Version numbers are colored by the package type, yellow for Conda packages and blue for PyPI.

 ```shell
 ➜ pixi tree